reflectoring/reflectoring.github.io/_posts/2022-01-14-immutables-library.md

 Exception in thread "main" java.lang.IllegalStateException:
 Builder of StrictBuilderArticle is strict, attribute is already set: id
 ```
+The system throws the IllegalStateException showing us that we cannot add value to the same attribute twice.
+If we were to use a regular builder, the code above wouldn't throw this error.

 ## Staged builder
 If we want to make sure that all required attributes are provided to the builder before we create the actual instance, we can use the stage builder: